-Michael T. Murray, Naturopathic Medicine, answeredWhether you are aware of it or not, you must definitely have developed a pattern for coping with stress.
+Michael T. Murray, ND, Naturopathic Medicine, answeredWhether you are aware of it or not, you must definitely have developed a pattern for coping with stress.
 Unfortunately, most people have found patterns and methods that ultimately do not support good health.
 These include negative coping patterns such as overeating, uncontrolled emotional outbursts, feelings of helplessness, having a cocktail or beer, or smoking a cigarette.
 It is important for you to identify any negative coping pattern and replace it with positive ways of coping.

 We at the Hunger Free Forever program believe that effective stress management involves three equally important areas:

 - Techniques to calm the mind and promote a positive mental attitude

 - Following a healthy lifestyle, including regular physical exercise

 - Supporting your body by eating a healthful diet and utilizing key dietary and botanical supplements.